Kryptortio/SDAtom-WebUi-us/README.md

 # SDAtom-WebUi-us

 This is a [user script](https://en.wikipedia.org/wiki/Userscript) that adds a processing queue to the web ui of [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 There is also an option to save one or more sets of settings for quickly loading them again later.
-It relies on the inteface not changing and it was built using the main branch from Dec 10, 2022 (should be easy to update if the interface changes).

 ![alt text](https://github.com/Kryptortio/SDAtom-WebUi-us/blob/main/screenshot.png?raw=true)